HL7/davinci-ecdx/input/pagecontent/signatures.md

     2. The Issuer should be a trusted CA for the Consumer
     3. The Subject (or Subject Alternative Name (SAN)) should match the data Source
     4. The Validity Dates should be appropriate/long enough as determined by the business partners.
    - **SHALL** use the IETF JSON Canonicalization Scheme (JCS) (see [RFC 8785]) to generate the canonical form of the resource.
-JCS is a well documented and standardized canonicalization algorithm, with multiple open-source implementation across several programming languages.
+JCS is a well-documented and standardized canonicalization algorithm, with multiple open-source implementations across several programming languages.
-     - The `Bundle.id`,`Bundle.metadata` and `Bundle.signature` elements on the root Bundle resource **SHALL** be removed prior to canonicalization.
+     - The `Bundle.id`, `Bundle.metadata` and `Bundle.signature` elements on the root Bundle resource **SHALL** be removed before canonicalization.
 In other words, everything in a Bundle is signed *except* for these elements.
     <!--     1.
 The canonicalization algorithms defined in the FHIR specification *do not work* for the enveloped signatures that are being used in this guide.  -->

 ##### Sender/Signer Steps